Back to Top

 5 COURSE AND NUMBER OF LAPS

-and number of laps for each fleet will be displayed at least ten minutes before the start of each race.
-At the discretion of the OoD a Slow Handicap fleet may be set a smaller number of laps than other dinghies.
-All course marks shall be rounded in the required side and the correct order shown.
+5.1 THE COURSE and number of laps for each fleet will be displayed at least ten minutes before the start of each race.
+All course marks shall be rounded on the required side and in the correct order shown.

 6 STARTING